InfoSec812/vertx-by-example/Exercises.md

 When running in a clustered configuration, sharing objects across Vert.x nodes requires a special feature known as [AsyncMap](http://vertx.io/docs/apidocs/io/vertx/core/shareddata/AsyncMap.html).
 The AsyncMap is handled by the Vert.x [ClusterManager](http://vertx.io/docs/apidocs/io/vertx/core/spi/cluster/ClusterManager.html), which is responsible for ensuring that access to the AsyncMap data is handled in a cluster/thread-safe way.
+In order to use the AsyncMap, Vert.x **MUST** be started in a clustered mode using `vertx run -cluster <Verticle>`

 [Exercise9_2.groovy](Exercise9/Exercise9_2.groovy)
 ```groovy